 Last week was largely taken up by attending what was my third Leeds International Medieval Congress (if we discount an accidentally-larcenous first experience of the IMC a decade back when I worked as one of the people who looks after a group of session rooms).
 I blogged about the 2015 and 2016 editions, and can’t help but notice from the introductions to those posts that I’ve set to work on my reflections on this year in record time.

 The reasons for this are three-fold.
 First, I have the time to do so (although I must confess this is eating into the time I had earmarked for other writing).
-Second, this year’s IMC was the most stimulating and productive one I’ve been to – something to do with being present for all days, perhaps? – and many others would seem to have had a similarly superlative experience.
+Second, this year’s IMC was the most stimulating and productive one I’ve been to – something to do with being present for all four days, perhaps? – and many others would seem to have had a similarly superlative experience.
 Third, and very much interlinked with the previous point, I met a host of great new people and reconnected with many from IMCs and other conferences gone by.
 I even went out for a few pints with my Leeds first year undergrad tutor (from the days when I had visions of being a transport planner!) who had taken time out of his schedule earlier in the week to come and see me give my paper.